Smartling/wordpress-localization-plugin/readme.txt

 = 1.11.2 =
 * Fixed issue with download button at post edit page.
-* Fixed issue with daily bucket jobs being created when active profile is set to manual upload

 = 1.11.1 =
 * Added required third-party libraries